 - Tanabata Matsuri (Daito): The Tanabata Matsuri is a star festival celebrated in summer all across Japan, which celebrates the meeting of the deities Orihime and Hikoboshi.
 Daito’s festival takes place in early August, and is a lively traditional event celebrated with street food stalls, taiko drumming, fireworks, and parading through the streets carrying tanzaku (wishes written on small pieces of paper and fixed to bamboo branches.)

-- Summer Festivals (Mitoya, Kisuki): Towns and cities across Japan have basic Natsu Matsuri (summer festivals) which celebrate the season with festival foods, taiko drumming, Kagura dance, fireworks, and carnival games.
-The summer festivals in Mitoya and Kisuki are a great opportunity to get out into the (mildly less-oppressive) evening summer air, meet your neighbors, and maybe make use of that yukata you bought in Kyoto that’s been sitting in the back of your closet.
+- Summer Festivals (Mitoya, Kisuki, Kamo): Towns and cities across Japan have Natsu Matsuri (summer festivals) which celebrate the season with festival foods, taiko drumming, Kagura dance, fireworks, and carnival games.
+The summer festivals in Mitoya, Kisuki, and Kamo are a great opportunity to get out into the (mildly less-humid) evening summer air, meet your neighbors, and maybe make use of that yukata you bought in Kyoto that’s been sitting in the back of your closet.

 - Tatara Iron Making (Yoshida): Every year in October, skilled volunteers from across Japan come to Yoshida to make tatara iron using old-fashioned methods.
 This work is done mainly for cultural celebration and preservation, and the public is welcome to watch at any point as the process unfolds over 24 hours.
 For those who want to delve into ironworking themselves, there is a forgery in Yoshida that offers ironworking classes where participants can make anything from letter openers to katana swords for as little as 600 yen.

 Restaurants and Cafés